YannDubs/website_old/_glossary/optimization.md

 Where the last line comes from the fact that $min_{\mathbf{x} \geq \mathbf{0}} \left( (\mathbf{c}^T + \mathbf{y}^T A)\mathbf{x} \right)$ is $0$ if $\mathbf{y}^TA \leq \mathbf{c}^T$ and $-\infty$ otherwise.

-The dual problem is thus an other LP problem that can be written as:
+The dual problem is thus another LP problem that can be written as:

 $$